menu

 Climate Emergency

 Carla wrote and proposed a motion to Bristol City Council in November 2018 calling on the Mayor to declare a climate emergency and bring Bristol’s CO2 emissions target forwards 20 years to 2030.
 Councillors from all parties unanimously backed the motion, meaning that Bristol now has ambitious emissions targets with radical policy implications.
-Since then, over 70 other UK local authorities have followed suit by passing similar motions, including the London Assembly.
+This was the first Climate Emergency declaration in Europe.
+Since then, three-quarters of UK councils have followed suit by passing similar motions, plus many universities, businesses and other organisations.
 The main demands of the motion were:

-Eight weeks later the Green Group published their ‘Change Starts Now’ report outlining the first steps Bristol City Council needs to take to develop meaningful action towards the target.
+Eight weeks later the Green Group published their ‘Change Starts Now’ report outlining the first steps Bristol City Council needs to take, and the Green Group continues to make proposals and hold the administration to account on delivery towards this carbon-neutral target.

 Ward priorities

-In Clifton Down ward, Carla’s priorities include integrated and reliable transport options for pedestrians, cyclists and public transport alike, as well as campaigning for affordable and decent housing for everyone through measures such as landlord licensing and rent controls.
+In Clifton Down ward, Carla’s priorities included integrated and reliable transport options for pedestrians, cyclists and public transport alike, as well as campaigning for affordable and decent housing for everyone through measures such as landlord licensing and rent controls.
 In 2016 Carla called on the Mayor and Cabinet to look at extending the city’s existing landlord licensing scheme to other areas of the city and in 2019 the Cabinet did just that.
 Carla also hopes to increase council service responsiveness and safeguard and develop community facilities including Redland Library.
-And Carla recently teamed up with University of Bristol student ambassadors and a local community association to improve street lighting in unsafe dark spots around St. John’s Road.
+Carla teamed up with University of Bristol student ambassadors and a local community association to improve street lighting in unsafe dark spots around St. John’s Road.
+Elsewhere in the ward, Carla supported local residents to apply for funding to make a community centre wheelchair accessible, and improve road safety outside a primary school.

 Fighting cuts